 OUR VARIOUS SERVICES OFFERED

-Tuningcause and effect topic ideas is the adjustment of the tension of all of your piano’s 250 or so strings to the correct pitch or frequency.
+Tuning is the adjustment of the tension of all of your piano’s 250 to the correct pitch or frequency.
 This ensures that notes played in a musical interval (octaves, chords, etc.) will sound in harmony and to ensure that the piano’s beautiful tone lasts just as long as you do.
 The majority of pianos go haywire and deteriorate primarily because they have not been maintained at the proper pitch for a long period of time.
 It pays to take note that if your piano doesn’t sound bad, it still requires tuning, in the similar way a vehicle functioning perfectly needs it’s regular service maintenance.

 Rates are $60-$80 for uprights depending on it’s size and complexity and $120 for grands.
 It is recommended that you try your piano out BEFORE the tuner has left in case there are corrections that need to be done.